-NJ lawmakers to weigh legislation legalizing marijuana
+NJ lawmakers weighing legislation legalizing marijuana

 TRENTON, N.J.
-(AP) — New Jersey lawmakers are set to consider legislation to legalize recreational cannabis.
+(AP) — New Jersey lawmakers have begun considering legislation to legalize recreational cannabis.

-A joint Democrat-led Assembly and Senate committee is scheduled to discuss the package of measures Monday.
+A joint Democrat-led Assembly and Senate committee on Monday began discussing the package of measures before a standing-room-only crowd.

-The legislation legalizes an ounce of marijuana for adults 21 and up, sets up a five-person cannabis commission and taxes the sale of cannabis at 12 percent.
+The legislation legalizes an ounce of marijuana for adults 21 and over, sets up a five-person cannabis commission and taxes cannabis at 12 percent.

 That includes the 6.625 percent sales tax.
 The draft also allows towns and cities to apply for up to a 2 percent tax on cannabis.